 Well, that’s tough.
 I think I liked that she had gumption - because she did.
 I mean, if ever anyone did, she did.
 That girl did.
 That’s something you can connect with.
 I guess it was something kind of like…I knew she wasn’t mine to keep.
 So I sort of got to watch her from a different point of view.
 Not to downplay the fact that I was her mom, but God just prepared me.
 I got to keep her for only a little while, so I guess I’m sort of in awe of her, really.

 And then came her sister.

 For about 2 weeks every time I’d get excited, I’d become overtaken with fear.
-I didn’t want to be afraid my whole pregnancy, and I didn’t want Lynnleigh to pick up on that, like that she wasn’t important or valuable, or anything other than an individual.
+I didn’t want to be afraid my whole pregnancy, and I didn’t want Lynnleigh to pick up on that, like somehow she wasn’t important, valuable or anything other than an individual.

 Breaking down is an understatement.
 Because I didn’t get to talk to her and have those moments, it brought a little closure to me.
 He told me these babies are different – they have different purposes, they are different people – and not to be afraid.
 From then on, the fear was gone, and the joy came.
 I got to be happy and just be happy.
 The only day I got scared was when I hit the day Edie had been born.
 But we made it through.

 And then…then I had a baby.
 I remember getting to bring her home.
 I didn’t have to leave her in the NICU or spend a night without her, I got to bring her home and there was never a question that I wouldn’t.
 Carrying her into the house was almost a victory – it WAS a victory.
 And everything has been perfect ever since.

 Do you talk to Lynnleigh about Edie now?